nodejs/node/doc/api/esm.md

 * `"default"` - the generic fallback that will always match.
 Can be a CommonJS or ES module file. _This condition should always come last._

-Condition matching is applied in object order from first to last within the `"exports"` object. _The general rule is that conditions should be used from most specific to least specific in object order._
+Within the `"exports"` object, key order is significant.
+During condition matching, earlier entries have higher priority and take precedence over later entries. _The general rule is that conditions should be from most specific to least specific in object order_.

-Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. are ignored by Node.js but may be used by other runtimes or tools.
-Further restrictions, definitions or guidance on condition names may be provided in the future.
+Other conditions such as `"browser"`, `"electron"`, `"deno"`, `"react-native"`, etc. are unknown to, and thus ignored by Node.js.
+Runtimes or tools other than Node.js may use them at their discretion.
+Further restrictions, definitions, or guidance on condition names may occur in the future.

-Using the `"import"` and `"require"` conditions can lead to some hazards, which are explained further in
-[the dual CommonJS/ES module packages section][].
+Using the `"import"` and `"require"` conditions can lead to some hazards, which are further explained in [the dual CommonJS/ES module packages section][].

 Conditional exports can also be extended to exports subpaths, for example: